top of page

 Curriculum Structure Key Stage 3

-• In Year 7 pupils study the following subject areas as part of a carousel: Food and Nutrition, Resistant Materials and an introduction to Graphic Design.
-Each subject within the carousel runs for 12 weeks.
+• In Year 7 pupils study the following subject areas as part of a carousel: Food and Nutrition, Product Design, Graphic Design, and Computer Studies.
+Each subject within the carousel runs for 9 weeks.

-• In Year 8 the carousel continues and the pupils experience Food Preparation and Nutrition, Product Design and Computer Science.
-Again, each subject within this carousel runs for 4 weeks and then a second rotation of 9 weeks.
+• In Year 8 the carousel continues and the pupils experience Food Preparation and Nutrition, Product Design, Learning to Learn, and Computer Science.
+Again, each subject within this carousel runs for 9 weeks.

 Curriculum structure KS4

-• At Key Stage 4 Food Preparation and Nutrition is part of the department but is a separate subject, under its own objectives.
+• At Key Stage 4 Food Preparation and Nutrition, and Design and Technology are taught as separate subject, under their own assessment objectives.

 • The subjects are a choice within the wide range of option subjects.